whynotavailable/blags/wip/rust.md

 }
 ```

-Rust has similar constraints to C in that you cannot overload functions, and since it doesn't have object, uses basic
+Rust has similar constraints to C in that you cannot overload functions, and since it doesn't have objects, uses static
-methods to instantiate an object. `impl` allows you to implement functions for a struct.
-In the context of an impl there
+methods to instantiate an object.
+The convention is to name the method `new`. `impl`allows you to implement functions
-are two important notes.
-The first is that `Self` is shorthand for what the impl type is.
-The second is that if you use
+for a struct.
+In the context of an impl there are two important notes.
+The first is that`Self`is shorthand for what the
-`self` or `&self` as the first parameter, you can then call that function as if it were an instance method.
+impl type is.
+The second is that if you use`self`or`&self` as the first parameter, you can then call that function as if
+it were an instance method.

 ```rust
 let t = TestThing::new("dave");